reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 2. Provide the capability to trap errors at compile time such as potential null pointer checks.
 3. Customize run-time behavior based on the presence of custom annotations.

 An example of a Custom annotation would be the @Company annotation below attached to the Employee class.
-When creating multiple instances of the Employee class we can skip adding the Company information in the constructor since those attributes would be automatically included.
+When creating multiple instances of the CustomAnnotatedEmployee class we can skip adding the Company information in the constructor since those attributes would be automatically included.

 ```java
 @Company{